akirakianna/fs-react-graphql-typescript/README.md

 crud - reading a post, updating a post, deleting a post etc.

 GraphQL splits queries and mutations so have to specify mutation on playground..

+Need to be explicit with types when using nullable